simoncchu/REPdenovo/README.md

 python ./main.py Assembly configuration-file-name raw-reads-file-name

-Then run the scaffolding and analysis part:
+Then run the scaffolding and analysis part (not work for single-end reads):

 python ./main.py Scaffolding configuration-file-name raw-reads-file-name